Chiltern Open Air Museum COVID-19 Update

 Our collection of historic buildings will not be open for you to go inside but the doors to most are open and you can have a peek inside over the barrier.
 You can still explore our 45 acre site with its period gardens, ‘Dig for Victory’ allotment, fruit orchards, woodland and adventure playground.
 You’ll also be able to say hello to our sheep, cows, goats and chickens.

-COAM’s shop and toilets will be open and you will be able to purchase take-away hot and cold drinks and snacks from the Village Kitchen but the Museum’s café will remain closed.
+COAM’s toilets will be open and you will be able to purchase take-away hot and cold drinks and snacks from the Village Kitchen but the Museum’s café will remain closed.
 There are picnic tables on site and dogs on leads are welcomed.
+Our shop will re-open on Monday 12th April.

 Additional cleaning and safety measures